echtejosh/pdf-to-image/README.md

 - The example assumes that the Ghostscript executables are in the system's PATH variables.
 - Make sure the web server has the necessary permissions to read the input PDF file and write to the output directory.
 - Ensure that the `proc_open` function is not disabled in your PHP configuration.
 Check the `disable_functions` directive in your `php.ini` file and remove `proc_open` if present.
-- Ensure that the `-dNumRenderingThreads` parameter within the `standard_command_parameters` property of the Doppler class is set to the desired number of CPU cores.
+- Ensure that the `-dNumRenderingThreads` parameter within the `standard_command_parameters` property of the PTI class is set to the desired number of CPU cores.